Art of Europe: Minoan

 The Minoan civilization of Crete is regarded as the oldest civilization in Europe.
-Minoan art is marked by imaginative images and exceptional workmanship.
+Minoan art is marked by imaginative images and exceptional artistry.
 Sinclair Hood described an "essential quality of the finest Minoan art, the ability to create an atmosphere of movement and life although following a set of highly formal conventions".
 It forms part of the wider grouping of Aegean art, and in later periods came for a time to have a dominant influence over Cycladic art.
-Wood and textiles have decomposed, so most surviving examples of Minoan art are pottery, intricately carved Minoan seals, .palace frescos which include landscapes), small sculptures in various materials, jewellery, and metalwork.
+Wood and textiles have decomposed, so most surviving examples of Minoan art are pottery, intricately carved Minoan seals, palace frescos (which include landscapes), small sculptures in various materials, jewellery, and metalwork.

 The relationship of Minoan art to that of other contemporary cultures and later Ancient Greek art has been much discussed.
-It clearly dominated Mycenaean art and Cycladic art of the same periods, even after Crete was occupied by the Mycenaeans, but only some aspects of the tradition survived the Greek Dark Ages after the collapse of Mycenaean Greece.
+It clearly dominated Mycenaean art and Cycladic art of the same periods, even after the Mycenaeans occupied Crete, but only some aspects of the tradition survived the Greek Dark Ages after the collapse of Mycenaean Greece.

-Minoan art has a variety of subject-matter, much of it appearing across different media, although only some styles of pottery include figurative scenes.
+Minoan art encompasses a variety of subject matter, much of it appearing across different media, although only some pottery styles include figurative scenes.
 Bull-leaping appears in painting and several types of sculpture, and is thought to have had a religious significance; bull's heads are also a popular subject in terracotta and other sculptural materials.
-There are no figures that appear to be portraits of individuals, or are clearly royal, and the identities of religious figures is often tentative, with scholars uncertain whether they are deities, clergy or devotees.
+There are no figures that appear to be portraits of individuals, or are clearly royal, and the identities of religious figures are often tentative, with scholars uncertain whether they are deities, clergy, or devotees.
 Equally, whether painted rooms were "shrines" or secular is far from clear; one room in Akrotiri has been argued to be a bedroom, with remains of a bed, or a shrine.

 Animals, including an unusual variety of marine fauna, are often depicted; the "Marine Style" is a type of painted palace pottery from MM III and LM IA that paints sea creatures including octopus spreading all over the vessel, and probably originated from similar frescoed scenes; sometimes these appear in other media.
-Scenes of hunting and warfare, and horses and riders, are mostly found in later periods, in works perhaps made by Cretans for a Mycenaean market, or Mycenaean overlords of Crete.
+Scenes of hunting and warfare, and of horses and riders, are mostly found in later periods, in works perhaps made by Cretans for a Mycenaean market or for Mycenaean overlords of Crete.

 While Minoan figures, whether human or animal, have a great sense of life and movement, they are often not very accurate, and the species is sometimes impossible to identify; by comparison with Ancient Egyptian art they are often more vivid, but less naturalistic.
-In comparison with the art of other ancient cultures there is a high proportion of female figures, though the idea that Minoans had only goddesses and no gods is now discounted.
-Most human figures are in profile or in a version of the Egyptian convention with the head and legs in profile, and the torso seen frontally; but the Minoan figures exaggerate features such as slim male waists and large female breasts.
+In comparison with the art of other ancient cultures there is a high proportion of female figures.
+However, the idea that Minoans had only goddesses and no gods is now discounted.
+Most human figures are in profile or in a version of the Egyptian convention with the head and legs in profile, and the torso seen frontally.
+Still, the Minoan figures exaggerate features such as slim male waists and large female breasts.